zacanger/angrplayr/README.md

 ### Roadmap

-* Keys -- next, prev, vim-like(?)
+* Automatically play the next file in the directory
+* Vim-like keys?
 * File browsing above cwd
-* Automatically play the next file in the directory
 * Seek
 * Improve UI:
   * Themes?
 (At least also support light terminals)
-  * Add bottom pane with metadata (id3?) and playing progress
+  * Add metadata (id3 or whatever) to bottom pane
+  * Clear that interval so we don't get an `Infinity` for the progress bar

 ### License